raquelxmoss/recipes/my-own-recipes/brownies.md

 This is meant to be a recipe for fudgey brownies, the superior brownie variant, obviously.
 Adapted from the beloved [BA](https://www.bonappetit.com/recipe/fudgy-brownies) (xoxo thanks Claire), but with the batch halved and the measurements converted to metric.

+## Variantions I've tried

+- The second time I made these, I used a 50-50 mixture of high-quality dark chocolate (80%) and some lovely belgian milk chocolate (63%).
+I also added slightly less sugar.
+- For coffee-chocolate (mocha, I guess) brownies, add 2.5 Tbsp of dry instant coffee to the dry ingredients.
+You could add more or less to taste, I will probably experiment with this.

 ## Ingredients

-- [ ] Nonstick vegetable oil spray (though apparently that's not a thing in Poland so)
+- [ ] Nonstick vegetable oil spray (or, a drizzle of oil to brush onto the foil)
 - [ ] ½ cup all-purpose flour
 - [ ] ¼ cup unsweetened cocoa powder
 - [ ] ¾ teaspoon kosher salt (idk, some salt?)